ipfabric/docs/docs/support/known_issues/IP_Fabric/unable_to_discover_devices_in_10_88_0_0_16_subnet.md

 ]
 END
-ufw route allow in on podman0 out on eth0 from xx.xx.0.0/16 ufw route allow in on eth0 out on podman0 to xx.xx.0.0/16 podman network reload --all
+ufw route allow in on podman0 out on eth0 from xx.xx.0.0/16 podman network reload --all
 ```
 4. Restart the `podman` service using `systemctl restart podman.service podman.socket`.